Insulin pumps

 - your age

-- total insulin in a day
+- total daily dose of insulin

 The Royal Children's Hospital (RCH) Diabetes Team offer a choice of the